yellowmessenger/documentation/docs/platform_concepts/engagement/workflow-report.md

 ---

-Workflow Campaign provides a snapshot of your Ongoing and Completed campaigns.
+Workflow Campaign provides a snapshot of your ongoing and completed campaigns.
 There are multiple places where the analytics is showcased with respect to different information on each.

 ![](https://i.imgur.com/r7QVs9M.png)